christina-cook/tic-tac-toe/README.md

 ![screenshot of empty board](assets/empty-board.png)

+### Code Architecture

+The JavaScript for this project was divided into three separate files.
+The player.js file contains the Player class which stores the data for each player in addition to methods for saving and retrieving data from local storage.
+The game.js file contains the primary data model for the application, including the Game class and all the methods used to play each game.
+The main.js file is responsible for all DOM related manipulation and connects all three files together in order to display everything on the page.

 ### Instructions:

 Playing Tic Tac Toe is easy!
 To play, each player takes a turn placing a token on the board by clicking an empty square.
 Once you get three tokens in a row, you win!
 If the game ends in a draw (nobody wins), the game is a tie.
 We keep track of your wins for you, which you'll see displayed to the left and right of the board.
 Feel free to end a game or close the page at any time.
 When you come back to play, your number of wins will still be there!